oceanprotocol-archive/predict-eth/README.md

 This is a challenge to predict the price of ETH.
 With prize $$.
 It uses [ocean.py](https://github.com/oceanprotocol/ocean.py) library.

-Predicting ETH accurately helps to make $ in buying / selling ETH, DeFi trading, yield farming or DeFi protocol development.
+Predicting ETH accurately helps to make $ in trading ETH, yield farming or DeFi protocol development.
 And, you can sell your predictions as a datafeed, for others to do the same.

 Then the challenge is: how accurately can _you_ predict ETH?